How Can You Protect Your Irrigation System From Winter Damage

 3. Keep up With Seasonal Maintenance by Winterizing the Sprinkler System

-Display of a sprinkler system in a commercial building
+display of a sprinkler system in a commercial building

 The best way to prepare your sprinkler system for the winter (and upcoming spring) is by staying on top of maintenance throughout the year.
 It is estimated that routine maintenance cleanings and repairs could prevent 10% of all sprinkler system issues.